-A fair market value (FMV) is the price of a certain property, business, or asset on the open market set when the parties comply with the conditions.
-A seller and buyer should act in their own interests, be familiar with all the details about an asset, and not be subject to any pressure or influence.
+Fair market value (FMV) is the price of a certain property, business, or asset on the open market that is set when both parties comply with their deal’s conditions.
+A seller and a buyer should act in their own interests, be familiar with all the details about an asset, and not be pressured or influenced.

-A successful deal requires parties to enter the transaction on their own free will.
-For this purpose, a seller and buyer should be aware of the relevant information about a product (property, business, or another type of asset), behave in their own interest, have enough time to complete the deal, and don’t succumb to the influence of interested people.
+A successful deal requires both parties to enter the transaction of their own free will.
+For this purpose, a seller and a buyer should be aware of the relevant information about a product (property, business, or another type of asset), behave in their own interest, have enough time to complete their deal, and don’t succumb to the influence of interested people.

-In this article, we’ll uncover the importance of fair market value, find out how to determine it, and review the example.
+In this article, we’ll uncover the importance of fair market value, learn how to determine it, and review an example.

-When the conditions are met, parties can agree on a fair market value.
-It implies free and open market activity and can be often found in legal settings.
+When certain conditions are met, parties can agree on a fair market value.
+It implies free and open market activity and can often be found in legal settings.
 It’s widely used by tax authorities and insurance companies.
 Tax authorities determine the amount of taxes based on this value and then collect them from the owners of certain assets.

-Now that you know about the importance of fair market value, let’s proceed to the next section to discuss how to assess FMV.
+Now that you know about the importance of fair market value, let’s proceed to the next section to discuss how to assess it.

 - Use the selling price.
 This approach is the most acceptable for assets or property that have recently been purchased or sold.
-This means that they haven’t yet managed to lose their original price and characteristics.
-In this case, the selling price will amount to the fair market value.
+This means that they haven’t managed to lose their original price and characteristics yet.
+In this case, the selling price will amount to their fair market value.

 - Take similar assets for comparison.
 When using this approach, consider comparables (assets that have similar characteristics to a subject property).
 If you want to sell a house, you can use the services of a real estate agent.
 This professional will provide you with a list of recent sales prices for similar houses in your area.
-As an alternative, you can also turn to other sources of information, like the internet to find out the approximate price.
+As an alternative, you can also turn to other sources of information, for example, the internet, to find out the approximate price.

 - Consider replacement cost.
 It refers to money one should spend to replace an asset, like property or business.
 The value depends on several factors (especially the market value of components of a property or business).
-The cost is often used by insurance companies to define the value of an insured item.
+Insurance companies often use the cost to define the value of an insured item.
 Therefore, you can consider replacement costs when setting an insurance claim or a tax return.

-- Ask for an expert opinion.
+- Ask for an expert’s opinion.
 As an option, you can find a professional who will determine the value of your assets.
-The expert’s resulting figure will be your fair market value.
+Your expert’s resulting figure will be your fair market value.

-The methods to determine the value are clear now, so let’s see the example.
+The methods to determine the value are clear now, so let’s see our example.

 Fair Market Value Example

-Let’s imagine that Oliver Brown who lives in Phoenix, Arizona wants to sell his house for $195,000.
-After checking on the relevant prices of similar houses in the area on the internet and consulting with an expert, Oliver decides to change the price to $225,000.
-After, the seller contacts a real estate agent to find a buyer and informs him that the new owner will have to change the bathtub since the old one has some problems.
+Let’s imagine that Oliver Brown, who lives in Phoenix, Arizona, wants to sell his house for $195,000.
+After checking the relevant prices of similar houses in his area on the internet and consulting with an expert, Oliver decides to change the price to $225,000.
+Afterward, the seller contacts a real estate agent to find a buyer and informs them that the new owner will have to change the bathtub since there are some issues with the old one.

-The agent finds Emily Williams who is looking for a house in the area and the option fits perfectly.
+The agent finds Emily Williams, who is looking for a house in the area, and the option fits her perfectly.
 However, Emily has a budget of $210,000 for the house.
-After negotiations about the problem with the bathroom, the owner agrees to sell it for $210,000.
+After some negotiations about the problem with the bathroom, the owner agrees to sell the house for $210,000.

-So, the FMV would be $210,000 and both the owner and buyer are informed about all facts, do it in their own interest, and agree on the price.
+Hence, the FMV would be $210,000, and both the owner and the buyer are informed about all facts, do it in their own interest, and agree on the price.

-All in all, FMV allows sellers and buyers to set fair costs for their assets and ensure that the transacting parties do everything for their own good and voluntarily without any pressure.
-A seller during the selling process takes responsibility for reporting all the facts that may affect the price for a buyer, insurance company, or tax authorities.
+All in all, FMV allows sellers and buyers to set fair costs for their assets and ensure that the transacting parties do everything for their own good voluntarily and without any pressure.
+During the selling process, a seller takes responsibility for reporting all the facts that may affect the price for a buyer, insurance company, or tax authorities.

 - In this article, the author reveals the use of fair market value.